 - If overstimulated, calm them down with obedience commands — it’s hard to chase your tail if you are sitting on it!

-- Enroll in Puppy Kindergarten or obedience class to keep your puppy or dog both physically and mentally stimulated and socialized.
+- Enroll in Puppy Kindergarten or obedience class to keep your puppy or dog physically and mentally stimulated and socialized.

 - Treat your dog with stress-relief supplements or CBD-infused dog treats.

-The bottom line on tail biting
+The bottom line on tail-biting

 Check with your vet if your dog doesn’t respond to training or other efforts to stop tail biting.

-Dogs with higher cholesterol levels tend to chase and bite their tails more often than dogs with average or lower cholesterol.
-A change in diet or medication could solve the problem.
+Dogs with higher cholesterol chase and bite their tails more often than dogs with average or lower cholesterol.

 The sooner you address tail biting, the happier you and your dog will be!